Exploring our past to sort out myth from reality

 Fish cutters at a canning company in Maine.
 Ages range from 7 to 12.

 They live near the factory.
-The 7-year-old boy in front, Byron Hamilton,
+The 7-

 has a badly cut finger but helps his brother regularly.